johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

   * requires fully closing the laptop to re-enable keyboard / touchpad
   * see "Tablet-mode Quirk" section below

-✅ Working on 6.14 (and latest stable Fedora, on kernel 6.13, via driver backport), not working on 6.12 or earlier:
+✅ Working on 6.14 (and some 6.13, via driver backport, eg Fedora), not working on 6.12 or earlier:
 * touchscreen input
 * pen/stylus - touch input
 * pen/stylus - pressure